-Energy Management Corporation will be highlighting our motor shop, and how we do things differently to maintain the highest standard for motor servicing.
-Our motor shop is highly respected in the industry, and has been for over one hundred years!
+In this article, we will be highlighting the services provided from our motor shops as well as how we maintain the highest standard for motor servicing.
+Our motor shops are highly respected in the industry, and has been for over one hundred years!
 Throughout this four part series, we will be expounding on our motor repair process from the moment your motor enters our shop to the moment your motor is returned to you, just like it was brand new.

 When your motor first enters our shop, we make sure to take preliminary photos to verify the exact condition your motor was in when it arrived.
 All removable parts are then match-marked to verify their location on your motor.
 Your motor will then be carefully disassembled and an initial visual inspection will be done by our qualified technicians.
 Any visible failure points are noted and detailed pictures are taken of those failure points for reference later on.
 The final step of the disassembly process is to cut apart your motor’s bearings and visually inspect each one for any indications of improper wear.